Hussein-249/dynamic-multipage-template/README.md

 ## Debugging

-In addition to a standard Morgan logger to track HTTP requests, I have implemented a custom logging implementation to separately track runtime errors and HTTP error responses.
-This allows the app to track non-critical exceptions (runtime errors that shouldn't happen, but in the event they do occur, the app handles them 'gracefully' and continues to operate) as well as report bad responses, which could indicate a broken or faulty link, or a deleted article that is being requested, or a timeout due to heavy server loads.
+In addition to a standard morgan logger to track HTTP requests, I have implemented a custom logging implementation to separately track runtime errors and HTTP error responses.
+This allows the app to track non-critical exceptions (the app handles runtime errors 'gracefully' and continues to operate) as well as report bad responses, which could indicate a broken or faulty link, or a deleted article that is being requested, or a timeout due to heavy server loads.

 # Tests

 <div id="tests">
 This project will include both Jest for unit tests and Selenium for end-to-end testing.
 These packages are included under devDependencies in package.json.
-Currently, only a basic database unit test has been written.

-I've also added Artillery as a dependency for load testing, with a spike test configured in artillery-config.yaml.
+I have also added Artillery as a dependency for load testing, with a spike test configured in artillery-config.yaml.
 In the application's current iteration, it does not appear to handle load testing well.
+I will look into this.

+Additionally, since this application is in effect an API, I will include some Postman tests.
 </div>

 # Development Roadmap